-It’s so famous because when you think of WHERE EAGLES DARE you think of “Broadsword calling Danny Boy” but here’s something you won’t know.
+It’s so famous because when you think of WHERE EAGLES DARE you think of the classic line “Broadsword calling Danny Boy” but here’s something you don’t know.

 is on TV for the umpteenth time but you absolutely have to watch it because it’s so enormously enjoyable.

 Just in case you haven’t seen it, this fabulous World War Two action adventure made in 1968, is based on Alistair MacLean’s hugely beloved novel.
 Set in the winter of 1944, we follow a small, intrepid group of soldiers that are lead by Richard Burton‘s steely Major Smith.
 Together with Clint Eastwood‘s laconic Lieutenant Schaeffer and Mary Ure‘s gutsy Mary Ellison, their mission is to break into an almost impregnable Nazi-occupied castle to rescue a vitally important American General.
 And in the course of their mission, when Major Smith radios back to headquarters, he utters the now famous line “Broadsword calling Danny Boy.”
 Ace.